massoncheg/forgejo-docs/docs/admin/signing.md

 When should Forgejo sign the initial commit when creating a repository.
 The possible values for the `INITIAL_COMMIT` setting are:

-- `pubkey`: Only if the user has added a GPG key to its account.
+- `pubkey`: Only if the user has added a GPG or SSH key to its account.
 - `twofa`: Only if the user is enrolled into two-factor authentication.

 #### Wiki